mcreutz/playground/software_dev/software_design_principles.md

-# Helpers
+# Clean Code
-- Pylint
-- Pylance
+## Methods
+- Methods should have as few parameters as possible.
+3 or more parameters only in emergencies.
-- Mypy
+- Types of methods:...
+- Max one level of abstraction
+- Do one thing only
+- Have no side effects
-- Black
+- Command/Query separation
+- Throw exceptions if not returning as advertised

+## Classes
-- pydantic
+-

-# Code smells
+## Code smells
 - Bad comments
 - Duplicated code
 - Long method